Pool Water Conservation FAQ

 How much water does my pool lose to evaporation?

-An average pool loses about ¼ inch of water a day due to evaporation.
+The average pool loses about ¼ inch of water a day due to evaporation.
 That can really add up over time.
-Adding a cover and keeping your pool clean and balanced can significantly reduce any water loss.
-Cover Free, an invisible liquid barrier, can help reduce evaporation when your pool is in use.
+Adding a pool cover and keeping your pool clean and balanced can significantly reduce water loss.
+Cover Free, an invisible liquid barrier, can help reduce evaporation when your pool is uncovered and in use.

 How will keeping my pool clean and balanced save water?

-A cleaner pool needs less chemicals and backwashing.
-Keeping your pool covered when not in use both reduces evaporation and can help keep debris from blowing in your pool.
-Pools don’t often need draining if chemical levels are properly maintained.
-Test your water weekly or bring a sample in for a free water test at any Leslie’s location.
+A clean pool needs less chemicals and backwashing.
+Keeping your pool covered when not in use reduces evaporation and keeps debris from blowing in your pool.
+Pools don’t often need draining if water chemistry levels are properly maintained.
+Test your water weekly or bring a sample in for a free AccuBlue® water test at any Leslie’s location.

-Is it true that a pool or spa uses less water than a lawn?
+Is it true that pools and spas use less water than lawns?

 That’s correct!
-If you keep your pool maintained it will use less water per day than an irrigated lawn.
-The pool and deck area further takes away from landscape that requires water use.
+If you keep your pool properly maintained, it will use less water per day than an irrigated lawn.

 How can I check my pool and equipment for leaks?

-If you’re adding more than two inches of water to your pool weekly, you may have a leak.
-Inspect your equipment pad – take a close look at the filter, pump, heater and pipe valves for any visible leaks.
+Inspect your equipment pad — look at the filter, pump, heater, and pipe valves for any visible leaks.
 Check the ground around your equipment pad and pool for wet soil and sunken or eroding areas.
-Mark your water level with tape or a grease pen and keep an eye on the level.
-Water loss out of the ordinary can signal a leak you may not be able to see.
+Your pool's water level should be about halfway up the pool skimmer.
+Mark your water level with tape or a grease pen, and keep an eye on it.
+Irregular water loss is a clear sign that you have a leak.